-Anglia Ruskin University's Law Clinic, set up in 2018, works with local law firms to provide free, people who otherwise might struggle to obtain it.
+Anglia Ruskin University's Law Clinic, set up in 2018, works with local law firms to provide free, independent and confidential legal advice to people who otherwise might struggle to obtain it.
 Since its inception they have helped over 1,800 clients across Cambridgeshire and Essex, and the Law Clinic has continued operating online since the start of COVID-19 restrictions.

 The clinic also includes a website to help local residents negotiate the often-daunting court system when dealing with family law matters.
-The site is designed so that people in the county, who have either a hearing in the family court or questions about legal processes, can a Community Interest Company that promotes entrepreneurship and innovation benefitting the local community.
+The site is designed so that people in the county, who have either a hearing in the family court or questions about legal processes, can easily obtain the information they need.